This blog was originally published in June 2019. It was updated in October 2023.

 Let’s say there’s a core group of prospects who regularly engage with your monthly marketing emails (which you’ve learned from looking at the data), but they’ve never reached out to you.
 Wouldn’t you want to follow up with these people and see what they might be looking for?

-Using the CRM, you can create a group of prospects who match specific criteria to reach via mailing or add notes about your interactions with them.
+Using the CRM, you can create a list of prospects who match specific criteria to reach via mailing or add notes about your interactions with them.
 That’s not so easy to do with a spreadsheet and may be impossible with a paper system.

 Reason #4: Speed Up Pulling Data and Making Predictions